Lumavate-Team/documentation/COMPONENTS.rst

   ],
   'template': '<component-tag property1='{{componentData.property1}}'></component-tag>'

-The components.json file should be included within the root folder of the distributable that is uploaded to Lumavate.
+The component-sets JSON file should be included within the root folder of the distributable that is uploaded to Lumavate.